mgtitimoli/await-mutex/CONTRIBUTING.md

 - Download and install [Node.JS](https://nodejs.org/en/download/).
 - [Fork this repository](https://help.github.com/articles/fork-a-repo/).
-- In a terminal, move to the directory where you've forked the repo and run the following command to install all the depedencies:
+- In a terminal, move to the directory where you've forked the repo and run the following command to install all the dependencies:
 ```
 npm install
 ```

 ## Making Changes

 - Create a topic branch from where you want to base your work.
-For example to branch from **master** and inmediately switch to the newly created branch, run the following command (replace *branch_name* with a proper name that describes the changes you want to submit):
+For example to branch from **master** and immediately switch to the newly created branch, run the following command (replace *branch_name* with a proper name that describes the changes you want to submit):
 ```
 git checkout -b <branch-name>
 ```